-The lawsuit said he was held in a cell for more than two hours before being released with no charges filed.
-It said the incident was due to "discrimination based on plaintiff's race and age."
+The lawsuit said he was detained at a precinct in a cell for more than two hours before being released with no charges filed against him.
+It said the incident was due to "discrimination based on plaintiff's race and age as he was a young black American male."

 Copyright 2013 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.